War-Brokers-Mods/WBM/README.md

    ![OBS source](./images/obs_source.png)

-2. Check `Local file` checkbox and set the file to index.html of the overlay you want to use.
+2. Check the `Local file` checkbox and set the file to `index.html` of the overlay you want to use.
 Width and height of the overlays can be found [here](#obs-overlay)

    ![OBS source property](./images/obs_source_props.png)